elkana-langat/alx-higher_level_programming/0x0B-python-input_output/README.md

 ## 4. From JSON string to Object
 Write a function that returns an object(python data structure) represented by a JSON string

+## 5. Save Object to a file
+Write a function that writes an Object to a text file, using JSON representation.

+## 6. Create object from a JSON file
+Write a function that creates an Object from a "JSON file":